Ikechi009/User-Device-Behavior-Analysis-/README.md

 o **Data Analysts**: To generate actionable insights from user behaviour data.

 o **Customer Experience Teams**: To enhance user satisfaction by understanding pain points like high battery usage or excessive data consumption.

+### Project Initialization

+o **Project Title**: User Device Behaviour Analysis

+o **Objective**: The goal of this Power BI report is to analyse user behaviour based on device usage, battery consumption, data usage, and categorize users based on their behaviour classes.

+### Key Insights:

+o Identify device usage patterns.

+o Understand how different operating systems influence app usage and battery drain.

+o Analyse behaviour trends by age and gender

+### Features Descriptions

+o **User ID**: A unique identifier for each user.

+o **Device Model**: The model of the user's device.

+o **Operating System**: The operating system the device runs on (e.g., android, iOS).

+o **App Usage Time (hr/day)**: The total time spent using apps per day, in hours.

+o **Screen on Time (hours/day)**: The time the device screen is on, in hours per day.

+o **Battery Drain (mAh/day)**: The amount of battery consumed per day in milliampere-hour.

+o **Number of Apps Installed**: The total number of apps installed on the device.

+o **Data Usage (MB/day)**: Data consumed per day, in megabytes.

+o **Age**: Age of the user.

+o **Gender**: Gender of the user.

+o **User Behaviour Class**: A categorical class representing user behaviour.

+### Data Preparation

+o Dataset: Import the provided CSV file (user_behavior_dataset.csv) into Power BI.
+(Storage Mode : Import)

+### Data Cleaning:

+o Ensured there are no missing or null values.

+o Converted data types as needed (e.g., Age, App Usage Time, Battery Drain should be numeric).